Dragon Ball Super 78: Episode Introduces Deities Of All Universes

 — 「ドラゴンボール超」公式 (@DB_super2015) February 9, 2017

 The new Dragon Ball Super opening song sequence gives us quick glimpses at the deities from other universes, as their faces quickly turn into silhouettes as the light briefly goes over them.
-Episode 78 gives us a better look at them, and we are able to see more clearly the different Gods of Destruction, Angels and Supreme Kais.
+Episode 78 gives us a better look at them, and we can see more clearly the different Gods of Destruction, Angels and Supreme Kais.

 Thanks to Toei Animation Japan‘s website, we can begin to see official profiles of each universe’s deities that we saw from Dragon Ball Super 78 as they become more prominent.
 With a little help from Google Translate, we get a preview of these characters, with more to come.